 In search of the fun and fireworks display

-It was almost midnight and by this time, we’ve started to notice the lack of enthusiasm and activities around us.
+It was almost midnight and by this time, we started to notice the lack of enthusiasm and activities around us.
 No one was preparing any sort of celebratory food and whatnot.

 My friend and I decided to head out to the streets and look for a spot where we can witness at least a fireworks display.
 We were asking people around us where we can see the fireworks display or a New Year’s Eve celebration of some sort and they just looked at us in confusion.
-They had no idea what we were talking about.
+Their blank stare was enough proof that they had no idea what we’re talking about.

 One girl told us that if we were looking for a New Year’s Eve party, you will have to go to a hotel or restaurant.
 But we weren’t looking for parties.
 We just wanted to experience how the locals celebrate New Year’s Eve.
 But everything looked so normal.